Program Highlights

 - By the time you graduate, you will be able to sit for the national certification examination, apply for state licensure, and be prepared for entry-level practice.

-- The estimated total cost for completing the Master of Science Occupational Therapy program is $48,170.00.
+- The estimated total cost for completing the Master of Science in Occupational Therapy is $48,170.00.
 This includes books and fees.
 The total cost can be lower if the student has transfer credit.
 Experiential/work experience cannot be used for occupational therapy course credit.

 - This program is offered at the Royal Oak Campus.